AdyGCode/yt-clone/ReadMe.md

 ### Channels Views: Index

-To provide us with the first part of our layout, we will create an index page for the channels, but we will make it display all channels, both public and private.
+To provide us with the first part of our layout, we will create an index page for the channels, but we will make it display **all** channels, both public, private and those owned by other users.

 At a later time we will make it show just the public channels and the private channels owned by the user.